Review by Ian Keogh

 The Old Empire stories began with Zayne accused of murdering his fellow Jedi trainees.
 The real culprits were a group of Jedi Knights calling themselves the Covenant, and acting in what they believed to be the greater good after prophetic visions of the dangers one of the trainees would pose.
 Much of the series is been about what’s done in the name of the greater good, and after a few other stories John Jackson Miller heads toward the demarcation line between good and evil in finishing that plot very conclusively, and very satisfyingly.
 Before then we’ve been introduced to a despot commanding a fearsome weapon, seen conditions on Taris now occupied by the Mandalorians, and viewed an ancient Sith weapon again exposed to the world.
 It’s all been entertaining, with Miller very adept at juggling a large cast and ensuring they all have a purpose within the bigger scheme.
 It ranks lower than the previous volume due to reservations about some of the art, but shouldn’t disappoint otherwise.

 If after reading them any further proof is required of the strong cast and locations Miller has introduced, the collection ends with the eighteen handbook pages running through them all, along with some great illustrations of the technology.

-This collection was previously issued by Dark Horse as Star Wars Omnibus: Knights of the Old Republic Volume Two.
-Volume three of The Old Republic in the Epic Collection format is due in 2019, but used copies of Knights of the Old Republic Volume Three contain the same content if you can’t wait.
+This collection was previously issued by Dark Horse as Star Wars Omnibus: Knights of the Old Republic Volume Two. and Zayne’s story concludes in volume three of The Old Republic.